-In New Haven, half of the Wooster Square neighborhood was demolished in order to build Intestate 95 and an adjacent industrial park.
+In New Haven, two-thirds of the Wooster Square neighborhood was demolished in order to build Intestate 95 and an adjacent industrial park.
 A large part of the harbor was filled in for the construction of another industrial park and Interstate 95.
 The entire Oak Street and Legion Avenue neighborhood was bulldozed – isolating the southern portion of the city – to build a highway connector from the I-91 and I-95 interchange to Route 34, half of which was never constructed.
-Half of Downtown was torn down for the Chapel Square Mall, parking garages, hospital and university buildings, a civic center, and medical and commercial offices.
+70% of Downtown was torn down for the Chapel Square Mall, parking garages, hospital and university buildings, a civic center, and medical and commercial offices.
 The construction of several large housing complexes in the Dixwell neighborhood effectively replaced the intimate streets and tight knit community with high-rise towers, low-rise bunkers, and parking lots.
 Ravaged by redevelopment, depopulated by highway construction, and lacking access to economic opportunities in and around the city, many older neighborhoods became ghettoized despite their charming tree lined streets and solid building stock.

 Polycentric Region (1970-1995)